benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 I'm also guilty of this, having been part of ML, data and streaming platform teams in the last years.
+But was counts as a platform?

 &nbsp;